-Antenatal check-ups with a private obstetrician (chosen by the mother) with the option of sharing these with a GP as part of combined/shared care.
-Labour and birth in the hospital with care provided by your obstetrician/an obstetrician's team and hospital midwives.
+Antenatal check-ups with a private obstetrician (chosen by the mother) with the option of sharing these with a GP as part of combined/shared care if you choose.
+Labour and birth in the hospital with care provided by an obstetrician/your obstetrician's team and hospital midwives.
 Postnatal care in a private or semi-private ward in the hospital with subsequent postnatal check-ups in a community setting.